faizan-m/faizan-m.github.io/projects.md

 **Technologies Used: OpenCV, C++, LabVIEW**

 *Motivation:*
-* Part of the center's aims is to develop technologies that facilitates teachers and enhances student learning
+* Center aims to develop technologies that enhance engineering learning
-* [InterLACE](https://ceeo.tufts.edu/research/projectsInterLACE.htm) (Interactive Learning and Collaboration Environment) is a digital tool developed there that helps teachers digitize typical classroom workflow
+* [InterLACE](https://ceeo.tufts.edu/research/projectsInterLACE.htm){:target="_blank"} is a digital tool to help teachers digitize classroom workflow
+* Extend InterLACE to automatically extract and organize worksheet subsections

 *Role:*
-*  Wrote code to automatically and robustly extract different sections of worksheets based on given scanned images
+* Developed software in C++ using Visual Studio

 *Technical Details:*
+* Devised a worksheet template format to specify subsections
-* Used OpenCV to detect sections in a scanned image and match that with a known template
+* Used OpenCV to detect the sections in a scanned image using the template
+* Made the subsection information available for further processing

 *Results:*
-* As a demonstration, devised and implemented a programmable worksheet that young students could simply draw on to program robots:
+* Implemented a programmable worksheet as a demonstration
+* Young students could simply draw on the worksheet to program a LEGO robot

 {% include image-caption.html imageurl="/assets/images/experience/worksheet.PNG" title="robotsheet" caption="" %}